 Understanding that you are a carer can be an important step in getting the extra help and support you need.

 You are a carer if you give any unpaid help and support to someone with cancer who could not manage without your help.
-This includes a partner, family member, friend or neighbour.

 Being a carer for someone can mean:

-- giving emotional support
+- emotional support

-- helping with everyday tasks
+- helping with daily tasks